Kami is marked as low risk because the current database entry lists VPAT: Exists (2024) and WCAG claim: Specific claim.

 Is Kami ADA compliant?

-DistrictCheck currently rates Kami as medium risk, based on the tool database entry for its VPAT status, WCAG claim, and usage context.
+DistrictCheck currently rates Kami as low risk, based on the tool database entry for its VPAT status, WCAG claim, and usage context.

 Does Kami have a VPAT?